 - Instance Methods: The most common method type.
 Able to access data and properties unique to each instance.

 - Static Methods: Cannot access anything else in the class.
 Totally self-contained code.

 - Class Methods: Can access limited methods in the class.
 Can modify class specific details.

 If this tutorial was a bit advanced, or not quite what you were looking for, then why not take a look at these courses to go from Python beginner to pro?
+These 5 websites are also great for Python beginners.
 If you want a physical, real world use of Python, but are bored of the Raspberry Pi, how about our guide to controlling Arduino with Python?